 And you fill my head with you

-And as she rose to make me coffee, bare, I think every ounce of air left my lungs and in that instant I knew I wanted to be one of her habitual peculiarities too.
+And as she rose to make me coffee, bare, I think every ounce of air left my lungs.
+In that instant I knew I wanted to be one of her habitual peculiarities too.

-But play it cool girl, she is just a stranger I told myself.
+“Play it cool, she is just a stranger,” I told myself.

 Under different twilights we met with whiskey, wine, and my relentless curiosity.
 I couldn’t have her as a mere stranger, I wouldn’t.
 I wanted to know her.

-Nestled in her arms I asked brashly, “what are all these random things on your walls?” where she toed lines, I bulldozed through them.
+Nestled in her arms I asked brashly, “what are all these random things on your walls?”
+Where she toes lines, I bulldoze through them.

 “They aren’t random!
 They all have meaning,” she pushes back.

 Bullshit.
 There is no way every single object has meaning.
 I quiz her.